Blog

 Example of Expired Banner on a Digital Credential

 Accredible’s digital credentials are protected through bank-level encryption and security.
-Data is stored in a secure tier 3 SOC 2-certified data center and issuers have the option to utilize blockchain technology to provide enhanced levels of fraud protection.
+Accredible stores all data in a SOC 2-certified Tier 3 data centre and issuers can add Ethereum blockchain anchoring for maximum fraud protection.

 Our customers undergo manual authentication by our customer success team, to ensure that no one can claim to be an organization that they do not belong to.
 A check mark appears on the credential view to communicate the Verified Issuer status to anyone viewing a credential.